DehaoLiu/DehaoLiu.github.io/_pages/about.md

 The overall goal of my research is to establish comprehensive and robust **process-structure-property (P-S-P) relationships** for the systematic process and materials design by combining **multiscale multiphysics simulation** and **physics-constrained machine learning**.
 The main research thrust areas are listed as follows.

 * Multiscale Multiphysics Modeling and Simulation
-	In this research direction, I aim to utilize the **Integrated Computational Materials Engineering (ICME)** approach to establish P-S-P relationships by integrating models at multiple length scales.
-Specifically, various models, from macro-scale (finite element, finite volume), mesoscale (phase-field method, thermal lattice Boltzmann method, kinetic Monte Carlo), to nano-scale (molecular dynamics, density functional theory), are integrated to make an accurate forward prediction of material properties or behavior.
-A multiphysics simulation framework called **phase-field and thermal lattice Boltzmann method (PF-TLBM)** has been developed to predict microstructure evolution in metal additive manufacturing, whereas others remain as future work.

 * Physics-Constrained Machine Learning
-	Machine learning (ML) models such as neural networks and deep learning models have been applied successfully in diverse fields.
-Nevertheless, data sparsity is still the main challenge to apply these models to solve complex scientific and engineering problems.
-The root cause is the **“curse of dimensionality”** in training these models.
-Training algorithms need to explore and exploit in a very high dimensional nonlinear parameter space to search the optimal parameters for complex models.
-This research direction aims to develop novel, robust, and data-efficient physics-constrained machine learning models to alleviate the curse of dimensionality during the construction of P-S-P relationships.
-A **multi-fidelity physics-constrained neural network (MF-PCNN)** has been developed to be applied in materials modeling.
-A **physics-constrained neural network with minimax architecture (PCNN-MM)** has been developed to systematically adjust the relative importance of training data and prior knowledge.
-A new saddle point search method called **Dual-Dimer method** has been developed to search **highorder saddle points** of nonconvex-nonconcave objective functions.

 * Scalable Versatile Bayesian Optimization
-	Once P-S-P relationships are established, the classical Bayesian optimization framework can be used to conduct process and materials design.
-Since real engineering optimization problems are usually high-dimensional, constrained, and multi-objective, some extensions are needed to make the Bayesian optimization framework more versatile.

 # Recent News
 * February 7, 2020.
 One paper entitleed ["Multiphysics simulation of nucleation and grain growth in selective laser melting of alloys"](https://asmedigitalcollection.asme.org/computingengineering/article/doi/10.1115/1.4046543/1075062/Multiphysics-Simulation-of-Nucleation-and-Grain) was accpeted to Journal of Computing and Information Science in Engineering.